 Introduction

-module lets you rewrite URLs in a cleaner fashion, translating human-readable paths into code-friendly query strings.
+Apache’s mod_rewrite module lets you rewrite URLs in a cleaner fashion, translating human-readable paths into code-friendly query strings.
 It also lets you rewrite URLs based on conditions.

-file in the root of your web site, you can manage rewrites on a per-site or per-directory basis.
+An .htaccess file lets you create and apply rewrite rules without accessing server configuration files.
+By placing the .htaccess file in the root of your web site, you can manage rewrites on a per-site or per-directory basis.

-files to create a basic URL redirection, and then explore a couple of advanced use cases.
+In this tutorial, you’ll enable mod_rewrite and use .htaccess files to create a basic URL redirection, and then explore a couple of advanced use cases.

 Prerequisites